bogdanvaduva/FUXA-B/README.md

 ![fuxa logo](/client/src/favicon.ico)
-# FUXA
+# FUXA-B
-FUXA-B is a web-based Process Visualization (SCADA/HMI/Dashboard) software.
+FUXA-B is a web-based Process Visualization (SCADA/HMI/Dashboard) software forked from FUXA found at https://github.com/frangoteam/FUXA/.
 With FUXA-B you can create modern process visualizations with individual designs for your machines and real-time data display.
-FUXA-B is a fork of FUXA found at https://github.com/frangoteam/FUXA/.
-FUXA-B added a new component called Repeater, PostgreSQL DAQ and a generic tagName that can be provided to the view through URL query params allowing to build templates.
+FUXA-B has a few other features than the original FUXA.
+It has  been added a new DAQ type which is PostgreSQL (we plan to add MySQL/MariaDB as well), a new data source called Repeater Data, a new component called Repeater.
+Also within the FUXA-B logic we integrated a generic tagName that can be provided to the view through URL query params allowing to build templates.

 ![fuxa editor](/screenshot/fuxa-editor.png)